didiforgithub/didiforgithub.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I am a senior undergraduate student from [School of Information](http://info.ruc.edu.cn/), [Renmin University of China](https://www.ruc.edu.cn/).
+I am an incoming PhD student at the [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/), starting from Fall 2024.
+I am honored to be supervised by Professor [Yuyu Luo](https://luoyuyu.vip/).
+Previously, I obtained my bachelor's degree from the [School of Information](http://info.ruc.edu.cn/), [Renmin University of China](https://www.ruc.edu.cn/).
 My research interest primarily focuses on LLM Based Agents, with a particular emphasis on code generation and the paradigm of constructing agents that are adaptable to multiple environments.
-I have published more than ?(hhh) papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=VATBrqgAAAAJ'>google scholar citations <strong><span id='total_cit'>1+</span></strong></a>

 You can find my CV here: [didi's Curriculum Vitae](../assets/Jiayi Zhang CV.pdf).